eepsmedia/plugins/simmer/README.md

 can change radically at any time, or even vanish!
 You have been warned!

-This plugin lets you use block programming to create probability simulations.
+This plugin lets you use block programming to create probability (or physics!) simulations.

-Look for the **Send variables to CODAP** block in the **Variables** section.
+Look for the **Send variables to CODAP** block in the **CODAP** section.
 That emits whatever variables you have defined into a CODAP dataset.

 A simple die-rolling simulation might look like this:

 ![sample blocks](art/simple-example.png)

+<a href="https://www.flaticon.com/free-icons/play-button" title="play button icons">Play button icon created by Roundicons - Flaticon</a>
+<a href="https://www.flaticon.com/free-icons/shrink" title="shrink icons">Shrink icon created by Freepik - Flaticon</a>
+<a href="https://www.flaticon.com/free-icons/expand" title="expand icons">Expand icon created by Freepik - Flaticon</a>